Tips to keep your Wedding guests on the dance floor

 Updated: Apr 18, 2022

 The easiest way to encourage your Wedding guests to dance at your Wedding is simply by getting out on the dance floor yourself.
 Wedding guests are there to celebrate your big day and will gravitate toward you.
 So get out there and bust out your best moves or even just your best two step and your guests will most likely find there way out there as well.

 Invite guests to make requests

 At most events, there are a atleast a few guest who will walk up to the DJ booth to make requests.
 A good DJ may even invite them to submit requests periodically throughout the event.
 This is a great way to encourage participation, and of course, it helps to get people dancing if they get to hear their jams.
 Ask your DJ their policy on requests and ask if they will mention it at some point on the day of.
 In some cases, DJs have special touchless request systems that will allow guests to submit song requests right from a smartphone or other device without the need to approach the DJ booth.
-There are also Guest Request systems that can provide you a link to give to guests to capture requests before the day of your event.
+There are also Guest Request systems that can provide you a link to give to guests to capture requests before the day of your event, or systems that allow guests to text the DJ requests from their phones.
 Invite your guests to submit requests, and they may be more likely to join you on the dance floor.

 Invite guests to dance

 This may seem a bit too straightforward, but sometimes all you need to do is ask.
 This can be as simple as taking your best friend by the hand to the dance floor, or, for the bold, grabbing a microphone and personally inviting all of your Guests to join you for the next song.
 Of course, you could also ask your DJ to invite them on your behalf.
 Whichever you decide, don't be afraid to ask and you may be surprised who shows up out there.